HAREESHRAVI/Eliminating-Fear-of-Heights-using-Virtual-Reality/README.md

-# ELIMINATING-FEAR-OF-HEIGHTS-IN-VIRTUAL-REALITY
+# ELIMINATING FEAR OF HEIGHTS USING VIRTUAL REALITY

 ---

-## ELIMINATING-FEAR-OF-HEIGHTS-IN-VIRTUAL-REALITY is a virtual reality project developed to eliminate fear of heights especially for workers working in higher grounds.In this virtual world you'll act as a construction worker working in a construction site where you need to perform simple tasks.
+## ELIMINATING FEAR OF HEIGHTS USING VIRTUAL REALITY is a virtual reality project developed to eliminate fear of heights especially for workers working in higher grounds.In this virtual world you'll act as a construction worker working in a construction site where you need to perform simple tasks.

 ---

 ## Cloning the Repository

 To clone this repository to your local machine, follow these steps: